 And some of what we have been able to do so far, with partners:

-- Reach hundreds of children with psycho-social first aid, and hundreds of caregivers with health counseling and referrals;
+- Reach hundreds of children with psycho-social first aid and hundreds of caregivers with health counselling and referrals;

 - Re-connected over 60 buildings to the public water system and installed 109 water tanks in damaged households;

 - Relocated 98 per cent of the medications and vaccines from the Central Drug Warehouse and distributed them to Primary Health Care Centers, dispensaries, UNHCR vaccination sites, and other immunization points;

 - Repaired two vaccine cold rooms and two solar fridges, and installed a generator at the main public hospital.

 - Brought in three shipments of humanitarian supplies including $3.5 million in PPE supplies.

 - And, supported over 1,100 young people to clean and do minor repairs of damaged homes, and to distribute food and masks.